eclipse-theia/theia-website/src/docs/authoring_extensions.md

 ## Deploying the Extension

-If you want to make your extension publicly available, we recommend publishing it to npm.
-This can be achieved by calling `yarn publish` from the extension package's directory.
-Of course, you need a valid account for that.
+To run the extension, you have two options:
+1. Have your extension as part of a monorepo containing a Theia-based application importing your extension (like the structure created by the Yeoman Generator)
+2. Publish the extension with `yarn publish` and consume it from your Theia-based application

+See [*Executing the Browser Application*](/docs/composing_applications/#executing-the-browser-application) and [*Executing the Extension in Electron* for more details*](/docs/composing_applications/#executing-the-extension-in-electron) for adding extensions to the dependencies of a Theia-based application and running it.